 Chanelle is a junior in the College of LSA, double majoring in Psychology and Afro-American and African studies.
 Before participating in the Semester in Detroit (SID) program in the Spring/Summer of 2016, she had little knowledge of community-based learning courses and programs.
 Now an alumna, Chanelle says her experience with SID was eye-opening and life changing.

 As a SID intern, Chanelle worked with a youth development program called Racquet Up (RU) where she assisted in after-school tutoring, lesson plan development, and youth mentorship.
 It led to Chanelle developing an ongoing relationship with RU.
-In her first year at U of M, Chanelle was in the Michigan Research Community and later returned as a peer mentor.
-She did undergraduate research on a project at the Institute for Social Research and hope to continue exploring research opportunities in the future around issues of gender, race, and identity among youth.
+In her first year at U-M, Chanelle was in the Michigan Research Community and later returned as a peer mentor.
+She did undergraduate research on a project at the Institute for Social Research and hopes to continue exploring research opportunities in the future around issues of gender, race, and identity among youth.

 Amani is a junior from Farmington Hills, MI majoring in Community and Global Public Health with a minor in Gender and Health.
 Her focus within Public Health is women of color’s health since the status of women strongly reflects values they hold about vulnerable segments of society, and in turn, exposes flaws and inefficiencies in our health care and social systems.